Fractional PM

 A Project Manager is typically an internal team member responsible for managing a specific project from start to finish.
 Their primary focus is execution - ensuring tasks are completed on time, within scope, and within budget.

-Key responsibilities of a Project Manager:
+Key responsibilities of a Project Manager include:

 • ·Managing daily project activities